Hokkaido Lavender Guide

-A lot of guides recommend to rent a car, but there are also a few farms that are easily accessible by train like Farm Tomita.
+A lot of guides recommend renting a car, but there are also a few farms that are easily accessible by train like Farm Tomita.
 And especially during the lavender season, public access is very good.

 Avoid driving to Farm Tomita when it is a long weekend because you’ll only get stuck in a traffic jam.

 When I explored Furano and Biei I did it entirely on foot.
 I couldn’t see everything, but all of the major spots.
 If you love walking/hiking it’s no problem at all.

 Thank you for reading and I hope I answered all of your questions about Hokkaido’s Lavender Season.

 If something wasn’t clear or you’d like to have more information, feel free to contact me anytime!

 Also if there is any topic you’d like to know more about – Biei, Hokkaido, or traveling in Japan in general – just tell me and I’ll write a blog post about it!